tylermorganwall/MusaMasterclass/MusaMasterclass.md

 #                                   resolution = 1, verbose_mode = TRUE,
 #                                  exclude_cls = '3,4,5,7,13,14,15,16,18')
 ```

+While this runs, let’s talk about general limitations you’ll encounter
+when dealing with lidar data.
+If you notice, you’ll see `whitebox`
+actually isn’t loading any data into your environment, and for good
+reason.
+R is memory hungry, and processing a full lidar dataset would be
+difficult on most standard machines.
+The `whitebox` package operates on
+files outside of R, and outputs a processed file when it’s done.
+Once
+the data is transformed from a collection of lidar point measurements to
+a regular grid of elevation values, we can load it into R and get to
+work.

+![Figure 9: Lidar data arrives as a collection of points–it has to be
+transformed to a regular grid.](images/lidar.png)

 We’re using whitebox to remove several categories of points in the
 data–here’s a table of what these numbers (passed in argument